teusH/MySense/README.md

 #### Raspberry Pi
 The tests are done with the Raspberry Pi 3.
 With the GrovePi+ shield and the big V5/2.5A adapter it gets bulky.
 The new Raspberry Pi Zero V1.3 is half size, uses far less power and costs only 25% of the Pi3.
 We expect the Zero might be more applicable.
+The Raspberry Pi is using WiFi as data communication channel.
+Due to communication reliability the current focus is to use LoRaWan as communication channel.
+Which is less easy and pricing wise to apply with a Pi.

+### PyCom LoPy-4
+The LoPy-4 of PyCom is used as controller for situations where LoRaWan can be used and wireless distances are needed beyond 30 meters up to 2.5km.
+The main focus currently is to use a LoPy-4 in the measurements kit.
+Currently there are about 35 measurement kits operational.
+50% is powered from solar panels.

 ## Costs
 There is no funding (costs and development time is above personal budget level).